Dimensions/Dimensions/README.md

 ##How does it work?
 There are two parts to Dimensions, the *indirect implementation* and the *direct implementation*.
 The *indirect* is the Java source code for Dimensions, implementing the API.
 The *direct* is a group of patches for the vanilla Minecraft server.
 Using these, we can comepltely open source Dimensions without open sourcing Minecraft.

-##Will plugins written on other api's be compatible?
+##Can I write Plugins in other languages?
-This will be one of the major differences between Bukkit, Spigot, and Sponge.
-Dimensions will have a patch to many api's to give the most flexibility in plugin use.
+This will be one of the major differences between Bukkit, Spigot, Sponge, & Trident.
+Dimensions will have official support for a variety of languages, but the main one will be Java.

 ##Will this be faster than Sponge/Spigot/Trident?
 Probably not, I'm not worried about performance that much right now.
 This may change later down the line, when more is done.